Panel discussion: Format

 The typical format for a discussion panel includes a moderator in front of an audience.
+Kristin Arnold, MBA, CPF, CSP thinks panels should be more inspired.
+She offers the following 10 Tips to Improve Panel Discussions.

 Television shows in the English-speaking world that feature a discussion panel format include Real Time with Bill Maher, Loose Women, The Nightly Show with Larry Wilmore, as well as segments of the long-running Meet the Press.
 Quiz shows featuring this format, such as QI and Never Mind the Buzzcocks, are called panel games.